How to secure online services affordably for Internet Content Providers (ICPs) and end-users, which hardware tokens failed to do

 We believe a new revolutionary thinking, a paradigm shift, or a new ecosystem within the authentication industry is necessary to meet the demands of a sustainable and affordable online security, as well as the protection of privacy.
 We believe that the Keypasco solution will trigger this change.

-Rake Narang: Is one ID access really possible considering numerous devices and formats people use these days?
+Info Security PG: Is one ID access really possible considering numerous devices and formats people use these days?

 Maw-Tsong Lin: It is theoretically possible.
 But because of many political and commercial reasons it will take long time to make it a reality.